Mandy Jiroux

-Amanda Michelle Jiroux (born December 15, 1987), known professionally as Mandy Jiroux is an American singer, dancer, actress, choreographer, and DJ.
-She is known for co-developing The Miley and Mandy Show with Miley Cyrus, and for her dance tutorial YouTube channel.
+Amanda Michelle Jiroux (born December 15, 1987), known professionally as Mandy Jiroux, is an American singer, dancer, actress, choreographer, and DJ.
+She is known for co-developing The Miley and Mandy Show web series with Miley Cyrus, and for her dance tutorial YouTube channel.

 Career

 Choreography and backup dancing

 Jiroux began dancing competitively by the age of 3 and toured with professional choreographers throughout her school years.

 From 2007 to 2008, Jiroux served as a backup dancer for Miley Cyrus on her Best of Both Worlds Tour, and the two girls became friends.
 In 2008, they began The Miley and Mandy Show on YouTube, and their videos quickly accumulated millions of views.
 She has later claimed that, during this period, Jiroux taught Cyrus how to twerk.

 In April 2008, director Jon Chu and dancer Adam Sevani founded the ACDC Dance Cru and challenged Cyrus and Jiroux's "M&M Cru" to a YouTube dance competition.
 The two crews continued to release dance videos over the following months, accumulating millions of views, and culminating in a final televised dance battle at the 2008 Teen Choice Awards.